Herbed Potato Salad (No Mayonaise, No Eggs)

-I’m not a big fan of mayonnaise-based potato salads.
-I prefer a vinaigrette dressing which seems lighter and fresher somehow.
+I’m not a big fan of a mayo potato salad.
+I prefer a vinaigrette dressing, which seems lighter and fresher somehow.

-The lemon, Dijon, garlic and fresh herbs add a wonderful flavor boost, making this potato salad one of my favorites.
-And judging from the requests I get for the recipe, it’s definitely popular among friends and family.
+The lemon, Dijon, garlic, and fresh herbs are bright flavor boosters, making this one of my favorite potato salads.
+Based on the number of requests I get for the recipe, it’s definitely a hit with friends and family, too.

 - Potatoes: I generally use baby red potatoes (new potatoes).
 If the baby potatoes are on the larger side, cut them in quarters instead of halves.
-If you can’t find baby potatoes, buy any other waxy boiling potato such as Yukon gold or fingerlings.
+If you can’t find baby potatoes, buy other waxy potatoes with thin skins such as Yukon gold potatoes or fingerling potatoes.
 Just cut them into small bite size chunks.
+Here is an article on different kinds of potatoes and how to use them.

 - Herbs: Use whatever you love.
 Good ones for this recipe are parsley, dill, chives, basil and/or tarragon.
 Cilantro for some would be excellent, too, but people tend to love it or hate it.
-For some quick basic information on how to to keep herbs fresh for weeks, see our post on Herbs: The Bare Essentials.
+For some quick basic information on how to to keep herbs fresh for weeks, see our post on Herb basics (for cooking purposes).

 - Dressing: I love the lemon-garlic-Dijon-herb combination, but almost any type of vinaigrette will do.
-You can certainly replace the lemon with red or white wine vinegar.
+You can certainly replace the lemon with white wine vinegar, red wine vinegar or apple cider vinegar.

 Shortcuts

-- In a pinch, replace the vinaigrette dressing in the recipe with your favorite store-bought vinaigrette dressing such as zesty Italian.
+- In a pinch, replace the vinaigrette dressing in the recipe with your favorite store-bought vinaigrette dressing such as zesty Italian or Mediterranean dressing.

 Other potato recipes you might like